Chapter 3. Mounting NFS shares

 On servers that support both NFSv4 and NFSv3, both methods work and give the same results.

-This procedure mounts an NFS share exported from a server using the
+Mount an NFS share exported from a server by using the

 To mount an NFS share, use the following command: